c0d5x/scaffold_mean_app/README.md

 #### Main Window

 Jenkins provides good navigation between builds but it doesn't show details like commit message or id in it's main window, which I find unfavorable.
-There are useful things from this window, like showing the trend above the build history listing, or the ovewview of changes in your repo with the corresponding build.
+There are useful things from this window, like showing the trend above the build history listing, or the overview of changes in your repo with the corresponding build.

 ![](doc/jenkins-main.jpg)